stephmather/w251/hw5/README.md

 The idea of this homework is to serve as an introduction to [TensorFlow](https://www.tensorflow.org/).
 TensorFlow 2 has just been GA'ed - and it is based on [Keras](https://keras.io/), which you encountered in Session 4 and (hope you agree) is much easier to use.

 * Start the tf2 container: `docker run --privileged --rm -p 8888:8888 -d w251/keras:dev-tx2-4.3_b132`
-* As we did before, find out associated token - e.g. note the container id and then ussue `docker logs <container_id>` and find the token.
+* As we did before, find out associated token - e.g. note the container id and then issue `docker logs <container_id>` and find the token.
 Use it to connect to your tx2 via browser on port 8888
 * Glance through the [TF2 beginner lab](https://www.tensorflow.org/tutorials/quickstart/beginner).
 Download this notebook from the TF hub and upload it to your TX2 container.
 Run it to completion.
 * What's the structure of the network that's being used for classification?
 How good is it?
 Based on what you learned in homework 4, can you beat it?
 Hint: use something like [this](https://github.com/dragen1860/TensorFlow-2.x-Tutorials/tree/master/01-TF2.0-Overview) if you need an inspiration.